Leveraging Large Language Models for Collective Decision-Making: Simulation Study Results

 Precisely, the decrease in the average number of interactions was reduced from $\approx 50\%$ to an $\approx 25\%$.
 The final percentage increase in the satisfaction ratio of the decision candidate dropped from $\approx 110\%$ to less than $\approx 50\%$.
 Moreover, the final percentage increase in the satisfaction score decreased from $\approx 120\%$ to $\approx 75\%$.

-This pattern is as expected since introducing multiple additional constraints embedded in the complexity of the knowledge graph creates more challenges in balancing the members' preferences.
+This pattern is expected since introducing multiple additional constraints embedded in the database's complexity creates more challenges in balancing the members' preferences.
 For example, suppose that one of the members must attend a meeting.
 Any options must accommodate this requirement, which may, in turn, yield options that are not satisfactory or require compromises (i.e., still feasible but with fewer preferences satisfied) for the other members.